-Academic Expectations
+Academic Expectations & Achievement

-All students are expected to perform to their capabilities and to demonstrate proficiency in the SNTHS 5 Learning Outcomes by the end of their senior year.
-SNTHS is a place that values learning above all else and expects SNTHS students to work to develop themselves into lifelong learners who strive for academic success and personal growth..
+All students are expected to perform to their capabilities and to demonstrate proficiency in our 5 Learning Outcomes by the end of their senior year through a Defense of Learning (DOL) Presentation.
+SNTECHS is a place that highly values learning above all else and we expect students to work to develop themselves into lifelong learners who strive for academic success and personal growth.